 Considering to transform your organisation?

-What if you’d fire your managing director and become a TEAL organisation?
+What if you’d reconsider your managerial structure and become a TEAL organisation?

 What if you’d shift your activity portfolio from B2B to B2C?